 Did you know that if you look up the phrase “China Travel Guide” on Amazon, it will give you nearly 3,000 options to choose from?
 Here’s a quick breakdown of the best China travel guide books that I’ve used based on over a decade of traveling around the country.
 Hopefully you’ll find it useful as you plan for your trip to China!

-We’ve compiled a list of the Top 5 Travel Guides on China that you can view below.
-If you think you’ll spend a majority of your time in only one city, you can also check out these top Beijing travel guide books, top Shanghai travel guide books or a review of all the best Hong Kong books.
-Either way, for those wishing to travel the country on a budget, the only way you’ll be able to accomplish that is if you plan properly.
-These guides will help you do that.
+If you’ll be spending most of your time in one or two cities, you can also check out my review of these top Beijing travel guide books, top Shanghai travel guide books or a review of all the best Hong Kong books.

-- Pros: incredible attention to detail, 263 maps and language guides in languages including Mandarin, Cantonese, Tibetan, Uyghur and Portuguese.
+- Pros: Incredible attention to detail, 190 maps as well as language guides in languages including Mandarin, Cantonese, Tibetan, Uyghur and Portuguese.

-- Cons: limited pictures and no dedicated subway maps.
+- Cons: limited pictures and no dedicated subway maps (except for Beijing).
 It’s also one of the largest and heaviest travel books on China – so consider buying the ebook instead.

 For those who like a set itinerary before they ever set foot on an airplane, look no further than the DK Eyewitness Travel Guide series on China.
 The visual appeal of this book sets it apart from all the others, with detailed maps, beautiful pictures and 3D illustrations to help you fully appreciate the major landmarks.

 - Who Should Buy This China Travel Book?
 Budget travelers who don’t like to stray too far from the beaten path.
 You want to see the major tourist attractions, but you also want to be an informed traveler who appreciates the history and architectural beauty.